-An arrest warrant search from Marshall County will bring back results on the issue of all detention orders from WV as well as arrest records.
-However, people frequently tend to ignore the latter assuming that these detentions have already occurred, so they are of no consequence to them.
-This is where the understanding of how arrests occur and the role of an outstanding warrant in the process will help.
+An arrest warrant search from Marshall County will bring back results on all detention orders from WV and arrest records.
+However, people frequently tend to ignore the latter assuming that these detentions have already occurred, so they are of no consequence.
+This is where the understanding of how arrests arise and the role of an outstanding warrant in the process will help.

-The police cannot just randomly detain people; the Fourth Amendment of the Constitution has forbidden such practices.
-If a person is taken into custody for no apparent reason at all, the detainee can approach the court and demand damages against unlawful arrest.
-Cops are only allowed to pick up an alleged offender without the use of an arrest warrant in three scenarios
+The police cannot randomly detain people; the Fourth Amendment of the Constitution has forbidden such practices.
+If a person is taken into custody for no apparent reason, the detainee can approach the court and demand damages against unlawful arrest.
+Cops are only allowed to pick up an alleged offender without using an arrest warrant in three scenarios.

-- If they stumble upon him while he commissioning the crime
+- If they stumble upon him while he is commissioning the crime

 - If there are witnesses who can attest to the involvement of the accused in the criminal act

 - If the offender is arrested while he is trying to flee the crime scene

 For misdemeanor offenses, unless the crime is committed in full view of a police officer, an active warrant will have to be sought to apprehend the accused.
 However, given the heinous nature of felonies, arrests are allowed in such cases merely based on probable cause.

 Even when Marshall County active warrants are issued, the magistrate must establish probable cause before signing the order.
 When you seek information about detention directives, you will also be given the arrest records in your subject’s name.
 Pay as much attention to these as you would to any general outstanding warrants against this person.
 To get your hands on this information, you can go to:

 - The sheriff’s: 600 Sixth Street, PO Box 648, Moundsville, West Virginia 26041

 - The magistrate’s: 511 6th St, Moundsville, WV 26041